slick2/RibbitRewards-Alpha/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin in Unix.
+Some notes on how to build RibbitRewards in Unix.

 Note
 ---------------------